Samcooper01/128bitFeistelCipher-ASIC/README.md

   - Compare outputs and (optionally) run with SDF timing
 - **Docs/CI**:
   - Add a concise CI or Makefile; pin Vivado version in README

-## Notes

-- This design is intended as a learning/demonstration vehicle, not for production crypto use.
-- The batch flow assumes WSL; if you prefer Git Bash, update the path conversions accordingly.

 ## Results (STA, reg→reg)